getgrav/grav-learn/pages/01.basics/07.getting-help/docs.md

 ## Chat on Discord

 You can **chat with us live** on [Discord](https://chat.getgrav.org).
-We've recently [moved from Slack to Discord](https://getgrav.org/blog/chat-moving-to-discord) for our community chat platform, and have now hanging out there for all your Grav needs!
+We recently [moved from Slack to Discord](https://getgrav.org/blog/chat-moving-to-discord) for our community chat platform, and now hang out there.
 So [join us there](https://chat.getgrav.org) and get involved with the growing Grav community!